imengyu/vue3-context-menu/docs/en/guide/customize.md

 --mx-menu-hover-text: #2e2e2e; //Menu text color when hovering
 --mx-menu-active-text: #2e2e2e; //Menu text color when the mouse is pressed
 --mx-menu-open-text: #2e2e2e; //Menu text color when the menu item submenu is opened
+--mx-menu-open-hover-text: #2e2e2e; //Menu text color when the menu item submenu is opened and the mouse is hovering
 --mx-menu-disabled-text: #c9c8c8; //Menu text color when the menu item is disabled

 //Shadow